kernelcrash/dragon-rom-and-floppy-emulator/README.md

 -----------------------------------------

 I tend to format a micro SD card with a smallish partition (less than 1GB) with FAT32.
+If the board is in Dragon mode then you need:

+  - A directory called 'dragon' containing .rom and .vdk files
+  - a file called dragondos.rom in the root of the SD card.
+It will be Dragon DOS 1.0 or SuperDOS

+If the board is in Tandy mode:

+  - A directory called 'tandy' containing .rom and .dsk files
+  - a file called tandydos.rom in the root of the SD card.
+It will be RS-DOS 1.1 or similar

-Create a dragon directory in the root and add rom images and disk images to that directory.
-The order in which you copy the files to this directory determines the order in which you can cycle through them (ie. its not alphabetical).
-It only understands VDK disk files.
+The order in which you copy files into the dragon or tandy dirctories is the order they will appear when you are cycling through disks or roms (ie. its not alphabetical).

-You also need to copy a DOS ROM to the root of the SD card, and call it dragondos.rom.
-I've used Dragon DOS 1.0, but you can use SuperDOS as well

-If you then plugged the stm32f4 board in as described, then the Dragon should boot and see a DOS rom.
-If you typed DIR you would get a listing of the first disk you copied to the dragon directory.
+If you then plugged the stm32f4 board in as described, then the Dragon or Coco will look at the first file in the dragon or tandy directory and 'present' it.
+If that file is a .rom file then the computer will see that as a cartridge at 0xC000.
+If its a .vdk or .dsk file then the appropriate DOS rom is loaded as a cartridge at 0xC000 and you boot into BASIC.
+If you type DIR then you should see a directory listing of that first .vdk or .dsk file.

-If you press NEXT, then do a DIR again (or power off/on the Dragon) then you should get a directory listing of the 2nd disk you copied to the dragon directory and so on.
+Assuming you have presented a disk, if you press NEXT, then do a DIR again (or power off/on the Dragon) then you should get a directory listing of the 2nd disk you copied to the dragon directory and so on.
 PREV can be used to go to the previos disk image.

 It's not a bad idea to power the stm32f4 board seperately so you can power off/on the dragon when necessary without resetting the stm32f4 board to its first disk image (ie. make sure GND is connected from the Dragon to the stm32f4 board, but leave +5V disconnected).
-You can put ROM images in the dragon directory as well.
-If you pressed NEXT or PREV to load a ROM image, your Dragon would probably crash because it would be like pulling out the DOS cartridge and swapping it quickly. ie. it's best to power off/on the Dragon.
+Given that you can intermix .rom and disk image files in the dragon or tandy directory you can end up swapping out the DOS rom to replace with a different ROM.
+Chances are you would crash the computer at that point. ie. it's best to power off/on the Dragon/Coco.

 There is also a special ROM called menu.rom.
 If you have built it using lwtools (see the build.sh script), you can copy menu.rom to the root of the SD card as well.
-If you power off your Dragon, and reset the stm32f4 board, the Dragon should now boot to a menuing system called KCDFS that lists the disk images in a simple paged menu setup.
-You can then select a disk image using a letter key.
-The Dragon will now cold reboot.
-If you selected a disk, you should have booted Dragon DOS or similar and a DIR will show you the contents of the disk you selected.
-If you selected a ROM it should boot directly into that ROM.
+If you power off your Dragon or Coco, and reset the stm32f4 board, the Dragon or Coco should now load the menu.rom at 0xC000 and show a disk/rom menuing system called KCDFS (or renamed to KCCFS if you set the jumper for Tandy mode.
+From the menu you can select a disk image or ROM and the Dragon or Coco will then boot into what you selected (ie. if you chose a rom it will boot that ROM.
+If you chose a disk, it will boot into BASIC with a DOS loaded and the disk image in the first drive)

-With the menu.rom, the NEXT and PREV keys still operate as they should.
+With the KCDFS/KCCFS menu.rom, the NEXT and PREV keys still operate as they should.
 So if say you had a disk image for a game.
 And the next disk was a blank disk you used for game saves, then you just press NEXT when the game asks to save, and press PREV to get back to the game disk.
 It only emulates one disk drive.

+Normally to get back to the menu.rom you need to power down the Dragon or Coco and also make sure the stm32f4 board is reset.
+However, there is a magic restart mode whereby if you hold in the reset button of the Dragon or Tandy and then press the NEXT button, wait a second, then press the PREV button, then let go of the reset button it will hopefully go back to the menu.rom.
+This won't work 100% of the time due to the way some games or software have been written.
+In that case you'll need to power down the Dragon or Coco.

 Copying the firmware to the stm32f407 board
 -------------------------------------------